sharonajayi/Distributed-Data-Structures/README.md

        delete() -removes int in a specified index of the linked list

-rollback() -loads the last committed version
+rollback() -loads the last committed version (only occurs one time)

 view() -retives the data structure